 Your Customers' Data

 Omnichannel marketing for eCommerce is heavily based on shopper insights and customer data.
-This is the only way you could lose guesstimates and create a strategy that will make sense to your customers, first and foremost.
+This is the only way you can lose guesstimates and create a strategy that makes sense to your customers, first and foremost.

-For example, if your ideal audience and your existing customers frequent Instagram, make sure to interact with them through this platform and then proceed to point them to your website.
+For example, if your ideal audience and your existing customers frequent Instagram, make sure to interact with them there, then point them to your website.
 If this is not the case, utilize a different channel to boost your visibility and sales.

 Pro Tip: A unanimous brand tone doesn't mean that your eCommerce brand has to use the same tone across all platforms.
-Your message should be adjustable and look and feel natural regarding your audience and the platform you decide to use.
+Your message should be adaptable and look and feel natural for your audience and the platform you choose.

 Content, Design, and CTA